John Scholey: Family and death

 Until his death he maintained a continual correspondence with his family in Yorkshire, notably his first cousin, Stephen Scholey, a professor of music also born in Holbeck, who resided in Hunslet, and who outlived John.

 In a full report of John Scholey's funeral the names of many of the most prominent attendees are given and it is stated that over 200 telegrams of condolence were received.
 He was buried in the Church of England division of Sandgate Cemetery.
 In his Will (proved 8 October 1908) he bequeathed his entire estate to his wife, by whom he had seven daughters, six of whom survived him.
 His daughter Clara married Robert, son of Charles Upfold, the managing director of the Sydney Soap and Candle Company, "the largest such concern in Australasia".
 His youngest daughter, Agnes, died a spinster in 1972.

 John Scholey was described in directories and upon his death certificate, as a "gentleman".

 Mayfield House

 Two servants in front of Mayfield House, 1900.

-His splendid sandstone mansion Mayfield House, "an impressive residence", is now a shadow of its former glory.
-It is currently leased as a hostel for Youth with a Mission and is owned by the Baptist Church, its once magnificent gardens having been built upon.
+His sandstone mansion Mayfield House, "an impressive residence", is now currently leased as a hostel for Youth with a Mission and is owned by the Baptist Church.